raspberrypilearning/animated-story/en/step_2.md

 + Chrome: Ctrl + Shift + J (on Windows) or Cmd + Option + J (on a Mac)
 + Firefox: Ctrl + Shift + J (on Windows) or Cmd + Option + K (on a Mac)
 + Microsoft Edge: Control + Shift + I
 + Safari: First, enable the 'Develop menu'.
-To do this, click 'Safari' in the Mac menu bar and select 'Settings.'
-Click on 'Advanced', tick the checkbox next to 'Show features for web developers' and then close the window.
+To do this, click **Safari** in the Mac menu bar and select **Settings**.
+Click on **Advanced**, tick the checkbox next to 'Show features for web developers' and then close the window.
 You can now open the console using Cmd + Option + C.

 --- /task ---